trevorwslee/TFTImageShow/README.md

 The target of this [project](https://github.com/trevorwslee/TFTImageShow) is to implement, mostly the software part, of a simple Arduino framework photos / images showing "photo frame" using Raspberry Pi Pico or ESP32 with photos / images downloaded from the Internet via DumbDisplay -- an Android app running on your Android phone.

-The microcontroller program here is developed in Arduino framework using VS Code and PlatformIO, in the similar fashion as described the post -- [A Way to Run Arduino Sketch With VSCode PlatformIO Directly](https://www.instructables.com/A-Way-to-Run-Arduino-Sketch-With-VSCode-PlatformIO/)
+The microcontroller program here is developed in Arduino framework using VS Code and PlatformIO, in the similar fashion as described by the post -- [A Way to Run Arduino Sketch With VSCode PlatformIO Directly](https://www.instructables.com/A-Way-to-Run-Arduino-Sketch-With-VSCode-PlatformIO/)

 The simple remote UI for downloading photos / images from the Internet is realized with the help of the DumbDisplay Android app.
-For a brief desciption of DumbDisplay, you may want to refer to the post -- [Blink Test With Virtual Display, DumbDisplay](https://www.instructables.com/Blink-Test-With-Virtual-Display-DumbDisplay/)
+For a brief description of DumbDisplay, you may want to refer to the post -- [Blink Test With Virtual Display, DumbDisplay](https://www.instructables.com/Blink-Test-With-Virtual-Display-DumbDisplay/)

 Please note that
-* The UI is driven by the microcontroller program (sketch).
+* The UI is driven by the microcontroller program.
+I.e., the control flow of the UI is programmed by the sketch.
 * The downloaded image -- be it in **Jpeg** or **PNG** format -- will be transferred to the microcontroller board in **Jpeg** format, scaled to site inside the TFT LCD screen.

-For Raspberry Pi PicoW board (WiFi), a ST7789 2.8 inch 240x320 SPI TFT LCD screen is attached to a Raspberry Pi PicoW board.
+For Raspberry Pi Pico board (WiFi), a ST7789 2.8 inch 240x320 SPI TFT LCD screen is attached to a Raspberry Pi PicoW board.
 The TFT LCD module library used is the `Adafruit-ST7735-Library` Arduino library.

 For ESP32, LiLyGo TDisplay / TCamera Plus board is used.